HazyResearch/prefix-linear-attention/README.md

 pip install -e .
 ```

 To reproduce Table 1 in our ArXiv, you can use the following scripts.
 In the scripts, enter an ```output_directory``` name.
+The code will automatically download datasets and pre-trained models from Huggingface for evaluation.
 ```bash
 bash prompt_scripts/run_jrt_prompt_hf.sh
 bash prompt_scripts/run_jrt_prompt_hazy.sh